roboshoes/advent-of-code/README.md

 I'm posting my answers here, in case anybody is stuck and wants to look into a solution.

-Some of my answers might not be have the optimal performance but I wanted to keep the code readable rather than compact and fast.
+Some of my answers might not have the optimal performance but I wanted to keep the code readable rather than compact and fast.

 ## Thank you

-Big thanks to Eric Wastl [@ericwastl on Twitter](https://twitter.com/ericwastl) for putting that together.
+Big thanks to Eric Wastl ([@ericwastl on Twitter](https://twitter.com/ericwastl)) for putting that together.

 ## Run the code